raspberrypilearning/blender-snowman/en/step_4.md

 --- task ---

 Render to see how your snowman looks.

+If the snowman is outside of the camera view, then select the whole snowman and click: View, Align View, Align Active Camera to Selected.

+--- /task ---

+--- task ---

+Check:

 Is the nose positioned properly?
 Does your model resemble a snowman?